supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 **John**: "Let's address the elephant in the room first.
 Tim and Tyler, you two have known each other for years - Tyler started as an intern under Tim at Morey's, and you still talk almost daily even though it's been a few years since Tim's been away from Morey's.
 How does that relationship work, and why are we having this conversation together?"

-**John**: "Tyler, loyalty programs have been talked about at Morey's for decades.
+**John**: "Tyler, loyalty programs have been talked about at Morey's for years.
 What made now the right moment to finally make it happen?"

 **Tim**: "Launching Fam Club in just four months with a small team of only three people is unusual.
 What were the biggest challenges in pulling it off so quickly?"